 ||Legal Ethics & Prof Respnsblty

 LAW 101.
 Legal Ethics and Professional Responsibility (1).
 State and national ethical codes and rules of professional responsibility, ethical dilemmas and methods for researching answers, professionalism, and the unauthorized practice of law.
 One lecture.

 1. Codes of ethics and rules of professional responsibility

 4. Methods for researching answers to ethical dilemmas

 1. Identify state and national codes of ethics and rules of professional responsibility.

 2 Delineate regulations pertaining to lawyers and non-lawyers.

 3. Describe ethical dilemmas.

 6. Analyze statutes and rules relating to the unauthorized practice of law.

-LAW 105.
-Legal Computer Applications (2).
-Introduction to computer software and software applications used in a law office and the business community.
+LAW 102.
+Legal Computer Applications (3).
+Introduction to, and advanced application of, computer software applications used in a law office and the business community.
 Includes computer research tools, e-mail, application of general office management software to the legal environment, ethical considerations, and law office practice concepts, time and billing, calendaring, and docket control, case management, document management, litigation support, computer research tools, and ethical considerations..
 Prerequisite: CSA 140.
 Three lecture.